ISISComputingGroup/ibex_developers_manual/Experimental-Database.md

 * The populator has unit tests that are run in [jenkins](http://epics-jenkins.isis.rl.ac.uk/job/Experiment_Database_Populator/).
 * The `DEBUG` flag can be set in the main file to push instrument data to your local experiment database.
-* A system test is included that will check the data gathered from the website is the same as that on the instruments.
-This is mainly useful for comparison to the old system.

 ## Deployment